m-laszkiewicz/Comparing-feature-extraction-methods-with-BioTrove-dataset/README.md

   - Discussion of results

 **CODE TO REPRODUCE RESULTS OF EXPERIMENT EXISTS IN THE FOLLOWING FILES**:
   - The **Data Preprocessing** file contains code to load in the clustering biotrove image dataset and metadata (49,633 image subset of original BioTrove dataset with corresponding metadata csv file), perform transforms on images, create custom dataset subclass, and create a dataloader.
 Since all four feature extraction methods function using the same preprocessing strategy, a separate file has been used for this code.
+[Data preprocessing code here](Data_Preprocessing.ipynb)
   - Each of the four extraction methods has its own, uniquely named section.
 Each individual section includes an explanation of the particular extraction method used as well as code to perform that method.
 The four extraction method files include:
       - **Single-layer ResNet50 feature extraction**
       - **Double-layer ResNet50 feature extraction**